 Careful attention was given to good conservation practice and the use of authentic materials and workmanship using traditional tools.
 The crucks were first dismantled and numbered, so that they could be reconstructed and replaced in their original position.
 It was only when the backs and bases of the crucks were first revealed, that the full extent of the repairs was discovered.

 Tree trunks and branches were chosen to match the shape of the existing crucks.
 The new wood was carefully spliced into the old to make a strong repair.
 Walls were re-pointed and wall tops re-bedded in traditional mortar.
 The hanging lum was re-constructed using a timber frame plastered in mud, cow dung and lime daub.
 Finally the roof was re-thatched using wheat straw over heather turf.

 Outside.
 Roger Lewis, the drystane dyker from Twynholm, Kirkcudbright, constructed the dyke and laid the cobbled driveway.
 Notice also the wooden gate – constructed without nails!

-The members of the Cruck Cottage Heritage Association now take responsibility for the day to day upkeep of the cottage, and carry out minor repairs, limewashing, etc, using traditional materials.
+The members of Cruck Cottage Heritage now take responsibility for the day to day upkeep of the cottage, and carry out minor repairs, limewashing, etc, using traditional materials.
 It is essential to maintain the cottage in its present condition, and ensure that it never again falls into disrepair.